 These lines provide the contingency for the entire project.
 Contingencies are established for unanticipated project costs.
-Add rows 14, 28, 34, and 42 and multiply the appropriate percentages.
+Apply the appropriate percentages to subtotals and sum them up.
 Projects involving both renovation and new construction must indicate how the contingency was calculated.
-Agencies/Institutions deviating from these percentages must justify the request in the Narrative (CC\CR-N).
+Agencies/Institutions deviating from these percentages must justify the request in the Narrative (CC_CR-N).

-Appropriate use of project contingency funds is outlined in the OSA's Procedures Project Cost and Management Guidelines.
+Appropriate use of project contingency funds is outlined in the OSA's Procedures Project Cost and

+Management Guidelines.
 All contingency costs must be reported on the Capital Construction Project Application Form (SC 4.1) after project completion.
 Remaining balances are to revert to the Capital Construction Fund.

-Row 43: 5% for New:

-Project contingencies for all new construction, equipment purchases, or facility-related planning studies will be 5% of the total project cost, excluding land or building acquisition costs.

-Row 44: 10% for Renovation:

-Contingencies for project renovations and Capital Renewal will be 10% of total project costs, excluding land or building acquisition costs.

-Row 45: Total Contingency:

-The spreadsheet will automatically total rows 43 and 44 to show the total contingency costs for each year that appropriations are requested.

-Row 46: Total Budget Request:

-The spreadsheet will automatically total rows 42 and 45 to show the total budget request costs for each year that appropriations are requested.
+- Row 43: 5% for New: Project contingencies for all new construction, equipment purchases, or facilityrelated planning studies will be 5% of the total project cost, excluding land or - building acquisition costs.
+Row 44: 10% for Renovation: Contingencies for project renovations and Capital Renewal will be 10% of total project costs, excluding land or building acquisition costs. - Row 45: Total Contingency: The spreadsheet will automatically total rows 43 and 44 to show the total contingency costs for each year that appropriations are requested. - Row 46: Total Budget Request: The spreadsheet will automatically total rows 42 and 45 to show the total budget request costs for each year that appropriations are requested.

-Funding Source: